emrahsariboz/Machine-learning-portfolio/README.md

 The problem arises when your model performs poorly on the production level.
 You might be having 95+ accuracy on both tests and training but the accuracy you receive on production level is way below than it.
 If this is the case, you are a victim of "Data Leakage".

+So, data leakage happens when you train your model with a feature that will not be available at the time of prediction.
+Think a situation where you are building a model that will decide whether a person loan request will be accepted or rejected.
+One of the feature you have is "Number of Late Payment Notification" which is highly correlated with the prediction.
+When a person applying the load for the first time, the compony will not have this information and simply will try to guess it which might end up really costly for the compony.